-An EIA is the chosen vehicle for Sheffield City Council to assess equality impacts.
-It is a systematic way of assessing the effects that a proposed policy or project is likely to have on different groups within the city.
+Completing an EIA is the way Sheffield City Council evidences that it has assessed the effects that a proposed policy or project is likely to have on different groups within the city.
 Policies will affect different people in different ways and it is possible that they have the potential to discriminate against certain groups, even if this is not an intention.
+We therefore undertake an EIA to help us make better decisions and to try to ensure that the services we provide and commission are fair and accessible to all.

 In Sheffield, our EIAs go beyond our statutory duty under the Equality Act 2010.
-We also assess the impact on the Voluntary and Community and faith Sector (VCFS), poverty and financial exclusion, carers, armed forces and cohesion.
+We also assess the impact n the Voluntary, Community and Faith Sector (VCFS), poverty and financial exclusion, carers, armed forces and cohesion.
 We believe that this gives us a wider understanding than the statutory framework would without these additions.

-EIA's are carried out within the licensing service to consider the equality impacts of any proposed projects, new and revised policies, strategies and budget proposals.
+EIA's are carried out within the Licensing Service to consider the equality impacts of any proposed projects, new and revised policies, strategies and budget proposals.

-An EIA has been carried out throughout the formulation of this policy (number 327).
-If you are interested in viewing this document, please contact the licensing service.
+An EIA has been carried out throughout the review of this policy (number 936).
+If you are interested in viewing this document, please contact the Licensing Service.